aforward/writing/blog/the-code-i-didnt-write.md

 And 4 years later, the flat files are still running strong.
 As a small confession, part of my concession when getting approval to push flat files was that I would eventually write a MySQL storage adapter.
 And I did write it.
 But, it was never deployed.
 The flat-file implementation was not only simpler to deploy but also simpler to back-up and version control.

-So despite the fact that I actually _did_ write the MySQL adapter, as it was never officially used, I consider it among my examples of **code I didn’t have to write**.
+So despite the fact that I actually _did_ write the MySQL adapter, as it was never officially used, I consider it among my examples of **code I didn't have to write**.

 #### Zero Caching